demstar16/notes/docs/projects/triumph.md

 - The lower the potency the fewer followers you can potentially gain or lose.
 - The message also affects the agent's uncertainty in a similar fashion.
 - A high risk, high reward principle.

+## Program Runtime

+- Runs well.
+- Experiences performance hindrances when large populations are paired with many rounds.
+- Experiments:
+  - Population of 500, 10 days: **24.24s**
+  - Population of 50, 200 days: **1.19s**
+  - Population of 500, 50 days: **1119.47s**

+## Languages & Libraries

+- Used **python** for ease of implementation and useful libraries.
+- **NetworkX**: used to help implement our network of nodes (allows each node to have attributes).
+- **matplotlib**: A visualisation library to visualise the population via graphs.
+- **colorama**: to add color to the terminal, for visual appearance.
+- **pyprobs**: used to do the probability calculations in the game.